Mugison: Mirstumenti project

 The Mirstumenti is an electronic music instrument conceived by Mugison and his sound engineer.
 The idea for the Mirstument came during a tour in Europe in 2003, shortly after Sonar 2003.
 At the time Mugison was a one-man-band.
 Mugison and Palli (the sound-engineer) were fantasising about an alternative setup which did not involve just putting a lot of controllers on a table, hooking up adapters and cables to all the midi stuff.
 They thought it should be more of an instrument, so that people could see what was going on, and with just have one on/off button.

 The main component is the 192 button keyboard which is an AXIS 64, using the "harmony table" or "Melodic table", with button controllers fitted around it.
 Mugison and his engineer also built a floor-station switch with many buttons, hiding the computer ("out of sight, out of mind").
 The duo have also built a light-system that syncs with everything.
-Mugison premiered the instrument at the inaugural Sonar Reykjavik in February 2013.
+Mugison premiered the instrument at the inaugural Sonar Reykjavík in February 2013.